Find Cheap Auto Insurance Quotes in Los Angeles

 - Consider a combined or multicar insurance plan.
 If your family members or roommates already have an auto insurer, ask if you can sign onto their policy.
 Pairing with someone who is considered low-risk, like a parent, will result in their policy price increasing, but it will be cheaper than having two separate policies.
 Some insurance companies even offer discounts for adding cars to your policy.

 Cheapest coverage for drivers with an accident history

-Being in an accident damages both your car and your insurance rates.
+Being in an at-fault accident damages both your car and your insurance rates.
 Having an accident history can increase your quotes by staggering amounts, as it indicates you are a high-risk driver.

 Rates before accident

 There are a few actions you can take to mitigate the impact of an accident.
 One route is to look for discounts.
 Taking defensive driving or safe driving courses could qualify you for a discount with your insurer.

 A proactive measure to explore is asking about your insurer’s accident forgiveness policy.
 Qualifications vary by company, but it will prevent your insurer from raising rates after an accident.